bazelbuild/bazel/site/faq.md

 Where can I run Bazel?
 ---------------------------------

-Currently, Linux and Mac OS X. Porting to other UNIX platforms should be straightforward, as long as a JDK is available for the platform.
+Currently, Linux and macOS (OS X).
+Porting to other UNIX platforms should be straightforward, as long as a JDK is available for the platform.

 What about Windows?